sica42/roll-for-vanilla/README.md

    * Enable with `/rf config client show-roll Eligible` or `Always`
    * `/rf config client` to view additional client options

-## Turtle WoW easy install
-This repository does not work with the Turtle WoW launcher.
-If you want to install the addon via the launcher, use https://github.com/sica42/RollFor instead.

 ### NEW